hGayane/node-Api/README.md

   1.NodeJs,Express

-  2.MongoDb (make sure you have mongo db installed locally for runing the Api's)
+  2.MongoDb (make sure you have mongo db installed locally for running the Api's)

-  3.RabbitMQ (make sure yo have rabbitmq configured locally for runing the Api's)
+  3.RabbitMQ (make sure you have rabbitmq configured locally for running the Api's)

 For authentication used `PassportJS` and `jsonwebtoken`.